 What are Devotionals for?

-There are different types of devotionals, but overall devotionals are daily writings that are meant to point our attentions and affections back to God.
+There are different types of devotionals, but overall devotionals are daily writings that are meant to point our attention and affections back to God.
 There are many Christian devotional books out there to encourage and direct your walk with Christ.
 Christmas devotionals are aimed at the advent season after Thanksgiving and through the Christmas holiday.

 How Can I have a Quiet Time with God?